cadencorontzos/lzf/README.md

     compressed-FILENAME-XXXXX.txt
     decompressed-FILENAME-XXXXX.txt
 ```
-where FILENAME is the name of the input file and XXXXX is a random string of bytes.
+where FILENAME is the name of the input file and XXXXX is a random number.
-To clear these output files, which build up over repeated use, from the directory, run
+To clear these output files, which build up over repeated use, run

 ```
     sh clean.sh